Cusp Bifurcation in Metastatic Breast Cancer Cells

-In the model from the paper “Network of mutually repressive metastasis regulators can promote cell heterogeneity and metastatic transition"\cite{metarticle} Lee et al. considered three differential equations with two parameters $V(R,L,B,\rho,k)$ where $R, L, B$ are real positive variables and $\rho, k$ are real positive parameters. $R, L, B$ represent the proteins RKIP, let-7 and BACH1 which interact in the cell and are highly relevant for determining breast cancer metastasis.
+First, we derive mathematical conditions that can identify a cusp bifurcation using the model from the paper “Network of mutually repressive metastasis regulators can promote cell heterogeneity and metastatic transition"\cite{metarticle}.
+Here, Lee et al. considered three differential equations with two parameters $V(R,L,B,\rho,k)$ where $R, L, B$ are real positive variables and $\rho, k$ are real positive parameters. $R, L, B$ represent the proteins and RNAs RKIP, let-7 and BACH1 which interact in the cell and are highly relevant for determining breast cancer metastasis.
 The parameters $\rho$ and $k$ describe the instability of RKIP and insensitivity of BACH1 to self-regulation, respectively.
 The equations are

 The constants are set to $s=.02, S=20, c=200, m=2, b=3, r=5, p=10, a=1000$.
 Let $\Vec{x}= (R, L, B)$ so for convenience we may write $V(\Vec{x},\rho,k)$ and take derivatives with respect to $\Vec{x}$.